geopython/pygeoapi/docs/source/configuration.rst

 by the dataset provider, not pygeoapi.

 An example of a data provider that includes relationships between items is the SensorThings API provider.
-Sensorthings API, by default, has relationships between entities within its data model.
+SensorThings API, by default, has relationships between entities within its data model.
-Setting the ``intralink`` field of the Sensorthings provider to ``true`` sets pygeoapi to represent the relationship between configured entities as intra-pygeoapi links or URIs.
+Setting the ``intralink`` field of the SensorThings provider to ``true`` sets pygeoapi to represent the relationship between configured entities as intra-pygeoapi links or URIs.
 This relationship can further be maintained in the JSON-LD structured data using the appropiate ``@context`` with the sosa/ssn ontology.
 For example: